Need to speed up your mobile WordPress site?

 “The plugin will “preload mobile cache files instead of standard cache files.
 It’s not currently possible to preload both.”

-Step 1: Test your site on GTmetrix (Android) to see serve scaled image errors on mobile.
+Step 1: Test your site on mobile to see if you have properly size image errors.

-Step 3: In your plugin settings, set the background maximum width to the dimensions provided by GTmetrix (in the serve scaled images section).
-Save changes.
+Step 3: In your adaptive image plugin settings, set the background maximum width to the dimensions provided by GTmetrix or PageSpeed Insights.
+Next, save changes.
 There are a few other settings for WebP support, lazy loading images, smart cropping, and removing EXIF data.

-Step 4: Retest your site in GTmetrix (Android) and serve scaled images should be 100%.
+Step 4: Retest your site and properly size images should be 100%.

-Responsive themes and plugins naturally adapt to mobile devices.
+Responsive themes and plugins are suppose to adapt to mobile devices.

 Why is this important?
 Because just like adaptive images, other elements on your website will be resized automatically to fit mobile screens, making them load faster than a desktop version.